Linux-project/rclone-wiki/Rclone-Optimizations.md

 So there are tradeoffs!
 The new sync method implemented in 1.36 makes --no-traverse less useful than it used to be, but it can still come in handy, especially if you are moving or copying files into a deep hierarchy.

+## How to run on a micro instance

+RClone on a micro instance with less than a gig of memory may crash.
+Here is what you can do:
+* type `export GOGC=20` before running rclone.
+* remove `--fast-list`
+* lower the value of `--transfers=`